What are the keys to your child’s college success? One big key is you, dad.

 Here are some areas where you can focus your attention, whether you have a child finishing her first year at State U or your oldest is still years away from college:

 A life purpose.
-Graduating is a measurable outcome, so I can see why research has focused on it.
-But if you’re like me, your hopes for your child’s college career are about more than that.
+Graduating is a measurable outcome, so it makes sense for research to focused on it.
+But it’s likely your hopes for your child’s college career are about more than that.
 Finishing college is a real accomplishment, but the college experience can include all kinds of life-changing, life-defining experiences.
 Even at a young age, talk with your child about the fact that jobs may come and go, but he needs a larger driving purpose that helps determine who he wants to be and what mark he wants to leave on the world.

 Friends.
 Young adults entering college should already be very familiar with the importance of peers and the huge difference these choices can make in their lives—and as dads, we should start sending that message as soon as our kids start school or other organized group activities.
 The importance of those choices are often magnified when they get to college, where there’s no one else to check their choices and mistakes can have more drastic consequences.
 And of course, wise choices can bring great benefits for years to come.